Students-for-Students (S4S): better education for students, by students

 Are you wondering whether your idea is eligible?
 Or do you have any other questions?
 Then please contact us at email@example.com and we’ll be happy to help you!

-Read more about the S4S initiatives
+Read more about the S4S partnerships and initiatives

 Turing Students Rotterdam is part of the biggest network of student tech communities in the world, who are jointly working to change the educational system through tech.
 On campus, TSR is building a community of tech-leaders of the future by inspiring students through educational events, coding bootcamps and social activities.
 TSR enables students from all backgrounds to learn hard skills and start their career in the tech world.
 Read more.